matloff/worthycsds/README.md

 I get from students.

 To answer, I tell them an old joke:  A man is walking on a dock and passes a huge yacht.
-The asks the onwer how much the yacht costs.
+The asks the owner how much the yacht costs.
 The owner answers, "If you have to ask, then you can't afford it."
 The point is that, for the most part, you will only gain from grad school if you really want to do it; otherwise, you "can't afford it," in terms of